treolabs/treopim/docs/en/faq/portals.md

 ## How many portals can be created?

 Several portals can be created in TreoPIM.
-Each portal can serve its own purpose - e.g. Supplier portal, dealer portals, portals for collaboration with external parties and others can be created.
+Each portal can serve its own purpose - e.g. supplier portal, dealer portals, portals for collaboration with external parties and others can be created.